Petar Preradović

-Petar Preradović (/hr/; 19 March 1818 – 18 August 1872) was a Croatian poet, writer, and military general of Serb origin.
+Petar Preradović (/hr/; 19 March 1818 – 18 August 1872) was a Croatian poet, writer, and military general of Serbian descent.
 He was one of the most important Croatian poets of the 19th century Illyrian movement and the main representative of romanticism in Croatia.

 He was also the paternal grandfather of the Austrian writer and poet Paula Preradović, who is best known for composing the lyrics of the Austrian national anthem.

 Early life and education

 Petar Preradović was born to a family of Serb origin in the village of Grabrovnica near the town of Pitomača in modern-day Croatia, which was a part of the Croatian Military Frontier at the time.
 He was born to Ivan and Pelagija Preradović, and spent his childhood in his fathers' hometown of Grubišno Polje and Đurđevac.
 In autobiography Crtice moga života, Preradović wrote of himself as a Croat.
 He had two sisters, Marija (20 December 1812 – 25 February 1867) and Ana (11 February 1820 – 5 April 1822).

 Following his fathers' death in 1828, Preradović, like many from the Military Frontier area, chose to become a professional soldier.
 He enrolled at the military academy in Bjelovar and later Wiener Neustadt where he converted from Eastern Orthodox Church to Catholicism and went on to excel as one of the school's best students.
 During the training, all Academy students were conducted as Roman Catholics, which could have been changed at the express request of the soldier.
 However, this has rarely occurred.
-Thus Preradović, tacitly signed as a Roman Catholic convert from the Orthodox Christianity which was legitimized by a formal act of conversion.
+Thus Preradović tacitly signed as a Roman Catholic convert from Orthodox Christianity which was legitimized by a formal act of conversion.
 His loyalty to the Roman Catholic Church was later increased since both he and his wife were Roman Catholics.
 While at the Academy, he began writing his first poems in German with distinctive features of romanticism.